The Complete Guide to Bar Management

 Give Your Staff a Voice

 You can also turn your bartenders into mixologists.
-Encourage your bartenders’ creativity and let them know that the cocktail menu is open for business: if they create something amazing (with a low pour cost), you’ll see how it does on the menu.
+Encourage your bartenders’ creativity and let them know that the cocktail menu is open for business.
+If they create something amazing (with a low pour cost), you’ll see how it does on the menu.
 Let people be contributors, and they’ll feel that much more ownership.

 Lastly, think about a pulse survey, which is an employee satisfaction survey given at regular intervals.
 Some staff members won’t submit suggestions or speak up at pre-staff meetings, but still have valuable insights.

 Workplace culture represents the personality and values of your organization.
 It’s the environment your staff live in every second of every shift, and its importance can’t be overstated.
+To manage a bar, you need to live it.

 If you want to make your bar a great place to work, be a boss that: